FlyingFathead/PDF-translator-OpenAI-API/README.md

 - **I do NOT recommend running it without first studying the code since the program is just an early trial at this point.**

 # Prerequisites
-- `pdfmine.py` requires `pdfminer.six` -- install with: `pip install -U pdfminer.six`
+- Text extraction from PDF files requires `pdfminer.six` -- install with: `pip install -U pdfminer.six`
-- `tokencounter.py` requires `transformers` -- install with `pip install -U transformers`
+- Token counting (to calculate estimated API costs) requires `transformers` -- install with `pip install -U transformers`
-- Translation module requires the `openai` package (`pip install -U openai`) and a functioning API key.
+- Translation module when using OpenAI API requires the `openai` package (`pip install -U openai`) and a functioning OpenAI API key.
-- Put the API key into your environmental variables as `OPENAI_API_KEY` or into a single line entry into `api_token.txt` that is located in the program directory.
+- Put the OpenAI API key into your environmental variables as `OPENAI_API_KEY` or into a single line entry into `api_token.txt` in the program directory.

 # Functionalities so far / processing order